Hotels in the city have embraced the 21st Century and created some of Manchester's best bars which just happen to be located in a hotel...

 Cow Hollow Hotel

-Cow Hollow Hotel has been open just over a year now in the NQ, right next to the Police Museum, and it’s a beauty.
+Cow Hollow Hotel has been open for a couple of years now in the NQ, right next to the Police Museum, and it’s a beauty.
 They spent some serious bunce on doing up this once clapped-out building and it definitely shows.
 As you enter you’re immediately greeted by a lovely little bar area which is basically just an Instagrammer’s wet dream.
 It certainly looks the part, as do the drinks – which mostly revolve around the only two major food groups you should worry about – cocktails & bubbles.

 The Cow Hollow Hotel, 57 Newton St, Manchester M1 1ET